 c.
 Does the State intend to include in the English learner subgroup the results of students previously identified as English learners on the State assessments required under ESEA section 1111(b)(2)(B)(v)(I) for purposes of State accountability (ESEA section 1111(b)(3)(B))?
 Note that a student's results may be included in the English learner subgroup for not more than four years after the student ceases to be identified as an English learner. ⊠ Yes \square No d.
-If applicable, choose one of the following options for recently arrived English learners in the State: \boxtimes Applying the exception under ESEA section 1111(b)(3)(A)(i); or ☐ Applying the exception under ESEA section 1111(b)(3)(A)(ii); or ☐ Applying the exception under ESEA section 1111(b)(3)(A)(i) or under ESEA section 1111(b)(3)(A)(ii).
-If this option is selected, describe how the State will choose which exception applies to a recently arrived English learner.
+If applicable, choose one of the following options for recently arrived English learners in the State:

-The WDE currently has a formal process in place to monitor and report the academic progress of former English Learners (ELs) for two years after demonstrating proficiency on an English language assessment (ACCESS for ELLs).
+The WDE currently has a formal process in place to monitor and report the academic progress of former English Learners (ELs) for two years after demonstrating proficiency on the State English language proficiency assessment.
 Students are monitored for four years.
 School districts report monitoring status for the EL students three times per year through the WDE's student demographic collection.